 Canadian Solar is one of the world’s largest manufacturers and installers of solar panels and operates on six continents.
 The company was founded in 2001 and manufactures its solar panels in Canada, China, Indonesia, Vietnam and Brazil.
-Canadian Solar panels are one of the most frequently quoted solar panel brands in quotes to solar shoppers comparing their options on the EnergySage Solar Marketplace – only LG and SolarWorld are more popular.
+Canadian Solar provides a range of options for both home- and business-owners alike.
+Canadian Solar panels are a regularly quoted solar panel brand in quotes to solar shoppers comparing their options on the EnergySage Solar Marketplace.

 You’ve probably heard about how solar energy can reduce your electricity bills, but what solar panel cost should you expect to see?
 The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt ($/W), which is relatively consistent across the United States.

 You may be looking for cheap solar panels available in order to really cash in on solar power.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
 If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?